Clearing land is one of my favorite activities, this began on our family farm after opening a tree line so I could raise Jacob sheep.

 The Result

-So, as I remove the thorns from this small space, I am setting it free to produce goodness.
+So, as I remove the thorns from this small space, I am setting the ground free to produce something positive.
 The result is goodness from the heart.

-This is a reminder that it's okay to consider removing what is pulling us down in order to live a better life and just become better people.
+This is a reminder that it's okay to consider removing what is pulling us down.
+Sometimes this is necessary to live a better life and just become better people.

 Encouraging Goodness,